BabylonJS/Documentation/content/features/featuresDeepDive/input/virtualJoysticks.md

 As seen in this example, no overlay canvas is used so other GUI elements will continue to function and the visuals can be modified/positioned if needed.

 You can also create a custom input for a camera.
-For example, here is a joined input suitable for FPS games with a movement joystick on the left and swipe-pan area on the right:
+For example, here is a joined input suitable for FPS games with a movement joystick on the left and swipe-rotation area on the right:

 <Playground id="#MQ9B0X#3" title="Custom Joystick Input Example" description="Simple example showing how to add a Custom Joystick Input to your camera." image="/img/playgroundsAndNMEs/divingDeeperVirtualJoystick2.jpg"/>